|Title||Lord of Duskendale|

 |Spouse||Lady Serala of Myr|

-Despite the woe he brought on them, Lord Denys is still loved by the people of Duskendale, who blame his wife Serala for the Defiance and thought that nothing would have happened had Lord Denys instead married a Stokeworth or Staunton.
-It was said that Lady Serala had filled her husband with Myrish poison and enslaved him with her lady parts, until he rose against King Aerys.
+Despite the woe he brought on them, Lord Denys is still loved by the smallfolk of Duskendale, who blame his wife Serala for the Defiance and thought that nothing would have happened had Lord Denys instead married a Stokeworth or Staunton.
+It was said that Lady Serala had filled her husband with Myrish poison and enslaved him with her lady parts, causing him to rise against King Aerys.

 |Unknown son||Dontos Hollard|